sumanthreddym/cortx_jupyter/README.md

     from cortx_jupyter import read_data, write_data, read_model, write_model

-There are 4 methods available to work work with data when using Cortx and Jupter Notebook.
+Following 4 methods are available to work work with data when using Cortx and Jupter Notebook.

 |API method| Description |Parameters|
 |--|--|--|